 A Brief History of Our Congregation

 Our congregation’s name, Nain, is unique.
 Nain was a village in Galilee where Jesus brought comfort and joy to a grieving widow by raising her son from the dead.
-After seeing Jesus perform this remarkable miracle, the large crowd in attendance could only conclude that, “God has come to help his people.”
+After seeing Jesus perform this remarkable miracle, the large crowd in attendance could only conclude that, “God has come to help his people" (Luke 7:16).

-When we pause to remember our centennial anniversary, we first and foremost thank our gracious God for the blessings he has provided to us and many others through our congregation at Nain.
 A brief look at our congregation’s history proves that, time and time again, our timeless God has truly come to help his people just as much here as he did 2,000 years ago in Galilee.
-Here our faithful Savior has regularly come to his people through his Word and sacraments, creating and sustaining faith in us.
+Here, our faithful Savior has regularly come to his people through his Word and sacraments, creating and sustaining faith in us.
 This work God has done among us truly is cause for rejoicing and thanking him.
-To him alone be the glory.
+To him alone be the glory!

 In 1914 the Wisconsin Synod Mission Board called 1913 seminary graduate Walter Motzkus to canvass the growing village of West Milwaukee as the area was beginning to grow in conjunction with the opening of many nearby factories.
 As he canvassed the area, he found many faithful Lutheran families in the vicinity of S. 44th St. These families were willing to open their homes and meet together for Sunday morning services.